BAK2K3/hard-drivers/README.md

 **Aspects of the site relevant to multiple User Stories and Features**

+**Navbar**

-**Navbar**: Each page has a sticky navbar at the top.
+Each page has a sticky navbar at the top.
 This provides a consistent layout and structure as the user navigates through the site.
 The logo is always centred, and is always the most prominent header on each page.
 The navbar's background image is filtered through a radial top focused gradient, and is intended to provide a subtle yet effective "electrical" effect, with a colour scheme consistent with the rest of the site.
 On large devices, the navbar has a second row underneath the logo which displays the active page the user is on, with each link offering a mild yet stimulating visual effect when either the link is engaged with or hovered over.
 On mobile devices, the navigation links are hidden, and activated with a "sandwich" (which is a server icon), which draw the links between the page logo and the current page's sub-heading.
 The consistent, simple, and intuitive navigation system would contribute to instilling user trust, and allows users to reach all aspects of the site which aid the satisfaction of all user-stories.

+**Footer**

-**Footer**: Each page has a static footer at the bottom.
+Each page has a static footer at the bottom.
 This provides links Github, a second and more aestheticically stimulating link to the enquire page, and links to socials.
 The same background effect is used on the footer, but with the gradient reversed, to provide an 'enclosed' look.
 Once again, this effect is subtle yet effective, and intends to produce a strong positive emotional response in order to instil trust in the user.
 The Enquire button is designed to grab the user’s attention, with a continuous glowing effect.
 This effect encourages the user to interact with the link, and therefore engage with the website.
 On mobile devices, the footer is similar in layout, with the only significant change being font size and positioning of the social links for a more user-friendly interface.
 As discussed, on the "Enquire" page, as opposed to having a second "Enquire" button on the bottom, this button has been converted into a "Submit" button, which removes the redundancy of a recursive link, and implements a function which is relevant and fits the contextual flow of the page.

+**Viewport Control**

-**Viewport Control**: Where possible, the pages contain all information within the user's viewport.
+Where possible, the pages contain all information within the user's viewport.
 Where this is not possible on very small mobile devices, or on the enquiry page, an intuitive navigation system has been implemented to allow for only the content of the page (not the headings) to be scrollable.
 By presenting all information on the screen at once, due to having a minimalistic design, this should produce a powerful emotional response from the user, as if the content had been designed for their specific needs, and would ensure that no information is missed.